Arthusr56/Snakeclone_Ari/README.md

 # Snakeclone_Ari
-Clone of the famous "Snake" game made by me
+Clone of the classic "Snake" game made by me